nataraj2/GPU_CUDA/README.md

 The `Makefile` has a variable `USE_CUDA` which can be defined as `true` or `false` and that will compile the GPU and pure CPU versions of the code respectively. `make` will compile the code.
 The executable is `parallel_for_gpu.ex` or `parallel_for_cpu.ex` for the GPU and pure CPU compilations respectively.
 For running with GPU, CUDA modules should be enabled.
 Run with `./parallel_for_gpu.ex` or `parallel_for_cpu.ex`.
-A sample run can be seen on the Actions tab in the GitHub panel above.
+A sample run with CPU can be seen on the Actions tab. in the GitHub panel above.

 ## Run in Google Colab